fsr-de/docs/rules_of_procedure-student_representative_group.md

 *This translation is for information purposes only and is not legally binding.*

-These Rules of Procedure were established by the Student Representative Group on Dec.
-21, 2023.
+These Rules of Procedure were established by the Student Representative Group on Jan.
+04, 2024.